amitha205012/Inventory-Monitoring-Reporting-System/README.md

 # Inventory Monitoring & Reporting System

-A **Java console-based application** for managing inventory, monitoring stock levels, and generating reports.
+A **Java based application** for managing inventory, monitoring stock levels, and generating reports.
 This project is designed to help small businesses or organizations keep track of products, their quantities, limits, and other key details efficiently.

 ---